Choosing the right basis for interpretability: Psychophysical comparison between neuron-based and dictionary-based representations: Conclusion

+In this work, we have investigated the suitability of neuron-based and dictionary-based representations as a basis for interpretability in two convolutional neural networks, ResNet50 and VGG16.
+Across three large-scale psychophysics experiments, we find converging evidence that the choice of representational basis significantly influences human interpretability: dictionary-based representations are consistently more interpretable than neuron-based representations, with the advantage increasing in deeper layers.
+Furthermore, we find models rely no less on dictionary elements than on neuron axes to make their decisions.

+We also observe that the extent to which models are affected by superposition influences their apparent interpretability.
+ResNet50 exhibits more superposition than VGG16, resulting in comparable interpretability when assessed using neuron-based representations but superior interpretability when evaluated using dictionary-based representations.
+This finding is particularly notable given that ResNet50 is the model with higher classification accuracy.

+These findings demonstrate that the choice of representational basis matters when comparing models, suggesting a need to reinterpret prior results.
+Overall, our results highlight that dictionary-based representations not only constitute a superior basis for interpretability but also that comparing models using neuron-based representations alone can lead to misleading conclusions.

-\paragraph{Limitations} Our study is not exempt from limitations.
-First, the methodology proposed by~\citet{borowski2021} and followed by~\citet{zimmermann2023} utilizes the entire ImageNet validation set with the goal of studying a broad range of stimuli and thereby increasing the likelihood of identifying stimuli that are representative of neurons' selectivity.
-While such motivation is sound, it poses a significant challenge when performing psychophysics experiments: neurons that are selective to class-specific features (\emph{e.g.}, fish scale) will be maximally activated when presented with stimuli that belong to the corresponding classes (\emph{e.g.}, fish) and minimally activated when provided with stimuli that belong to other classes (\emph{e.g.}, dogs).
-In those cases, the task can be solved trivially using semantics.
-The design of Experiment II reflects an initial attempt to mitigate this confounding factor.
-However, both quantitative results and a manual exploration of the trials by the authors hint at only a partial success of the adopted methodology to address this challenge.
-We leave to future research a further refinement of the experimental protocol.
+\paragraph{Limitations and future work.} Our study is not without limitations.
+First, the methodology proposed by~\citet{borowski2021} and followed by~\citet{zimmermann2023} utilizes the entire ImageNet validation set with the goal of studying a broad range of stimuli and thereby increasing the likelihood of identifying stimuli that are representative of a neuron's selectivity.
+While this motivation is sound, the trade-off is that neurons selective to class-specific patterns (\emph{e.g.}, fish scales) will be maximally activated by stimuli from the corresponding classes (\emph{e.g.}, fish) and minimally activated by stimuli from other classes (\emph{e.g.}, dogs).
+In such cases, the task can be solved trivially using semantics.
+The design of Experiment II reflects an initial attempt to mitigate this confound.
+However, manual exploration of the trials by the authors suggests only partial success in addressing this challenge.
+We leave further refinement of the experimental protocol to future research.